 Technology can help companies manage their intercompany relationships more efficiently, but updates can easily delay the reconciliation process.
-Because intercompany is the last action during period close, reconciliation issues can cause the close to be late and this can lead to serious consequences, such as severe penalties from regulators.
+Because intercompany is the last action during period close, reconciliation issues can cause the close to be late.
+This can lead to serious consequences, such as severe penalties from regulators.

 What Effects Can Oracle Updates Have and Why?